-and made accessible via a link, which is usually located at the very bottom of the homepage (and, in the case of leading social media sites, from the bottom of every single page on a site).18 The resistance shown by courts in early cases to drawing this inference arguably should not apply now that the practice of posting Terms is so well established and understood by Internet users.
+page on a site).28 The resistance shown by courts in early cases to drawing this inference arguably should not apply now that the practice of posting Terms is so well established and understood by Internet users.

-Nevertheless, courts to date generally have been unwilling to infer assent19 absent objective evidence that a party knew
+Nevertheless, courts to date generally have been unwilling to infer assent29 based merely on Terms posted on a website

-18See infra § 22.03[2] (discussing this issue in the context of common industry and best practices).
+$^{^{28}}$ See infra § 22.03[2] (discussing this issue in the context of common industry and best practices).